StuartsProjects/Devices/EasyBuildESP32/ReadMe.md

 ## Adding an external power supply

 The following components are needed if you want to power the Neopixels from a connected battery.
 The Neopixels need 5V and the battery could be more than that so a 5V regulator is needed.
 Fit BAT1 screw terminal.
 Fit D1, FS1 and SW5.
 Fit C4, C5, C6 and C7.
 Fit REGA.
 Put LK3 in 5V position.
 Add batteries.
+Power consumption in receive mode with display on 80mA.

 ## Gerber files and Support